obinnameso/electricity-shortfall-prediction/README.md

-# Predicting Daily Shortfall Of Electricity Generated In Spain
+# Predicting Shortfall Of Electricity Generated In Spain

 ## Project Description